 Second opinions You have a right to get a second opinion about your condition or treatment.
 Second opinions are free.
 If you want a second opinion, call [CCO Name] Customer Service and tell us you want to see another provider.

 If there is not a qualified provider within our network and you want to see a provider outside our network for your second opinion, contact [CCO Name] customer service for help.
 We will arrange the second opinion for free.

+[CCO to include specific information about referral or PA requirements for second opinions, if applicable.]

 Survey about your health

 Shortly after you enroll <and if you have a health related change>, [CCO Name] may send you a survey about your health.
-This survey is called a Health Risk Assessment.
+The survey asks about your general health with the goal of helping reduce risks, keep you healthy, and prevent disease.

 You can complete the survey by [Clarify method of completing screenings: mail, phone, on-line, etc.] <You can find [CCO Name] Health Risk Assessment online at [www.website.com].> or call [555-555-5555] to have a care coordination team member help you complete it.